-If you need assistance with your SSI claim, contact an experienced Social Security lawyer at Phillips Disability.
+If you need assistance with your SSI claim, contact an experienced Social Security lawyer at Dayes Law Firm PC.
 We can help gather and assemble information to help strengthen your child’s claim to potentially improve the odds that you will be approved for benefits.

 For a free consultation, call 1-800-503-2000.